 Necrotizing enterocolitis (NEC) is a neonatal disease with a 30% mortality rate and risks life-long morbidity in survivors.
 The cause of the disease is not yet clear, but intestinal microbiota differs between NEC patients and healthy infants.
-Prophylactic probiotic use can reduce the incidence of NEC [number needed to treat (NNT)=25], overall death (NNT=34), and neonatal sepsis (NNT=34) in preterm newborns and can reduce NEC stage $\geq 2$ in very low birth weight infants © 2019, International Scientific Association for Probiotics and Prebiotics 7 (NNT=33) (see here and here).
+Prophylactic probiotic use can reduce the incidence of NEC [number needed to treat (NNT)=25], overall death (NNT=34), and neonatal sepsis (NNT=34) in preterm newborns and can reduce NEC stage $\geq 2$ in very low birth weight infants (NNT=33) (see here and here).
 One Cochrane systematic review and meta-analysis on all probiotic preparations showed that probiotics reduced these risks by more than 50% compared to controls.
 However, not all probiotic preparations studied for NEC are effective, as Bifidobacterium breve BBG-001 did not improve the incidence of, or mortality from, NEC.
-Additional research is needed to determine optimal probiotic formulations and dosing, as suggested by a recent meta-analysis.
-This review looked at efficacy of specific probiotic preparations and concluded that sufficient evidence exists for 3 of 25 probiotic formulations to reduce mortally from NEC, whereas 7 of 25 strains reduced incidence of NEC.
+Additional research is needed to determine optimal probiotic formulations and dosing, as suggested by a meta-analysis, which looked at efficacy of specific probiotic preparations and concluded that sufficient evidence exists for 3 of 25 probiotic formulations to reduce mortally from NEC, whereas 7 of 25 strains reduced incidence of NEC.
+The American Gastroenterological Association recommends the use of specific probiotic strain combinations for NEC prevention in preterm, low-birth-weight infants.
+A neonatologist provided perspective in how to select strains to prevent NEC here.